 In the first year of the BA Archaeology degree, students study three subjects: a general introduction to the human past; a more detailed introduction to archaeological skills; and any other subject offered by the university which is timetable-compatible.
-Thus, in their first year, BA Archaeology students take the following compulsory modules
+Thus, in their first year, BA Archaeology students take the following modules

-- Environmental and Economic Archaeology
+- Discovering Archaeology

-- Great Discoveries in Archaeology
+- Analysing Archaeology